Inspiration – Jennifer Barclay | My Greek Travelling Spoon

 Inspiration – Jennifer Barclay, the freelance editor and writer living a simple but wonderful life

-I can’t even remember how I discovered Jennifer Barclay’s life journey but she has been such an inspiration ever since, mainly because she was courageous enough to shape her own destiny and chase her dream life.
+In this interview with Jennifer Barclay you can learn more about her inspiring life and career.
+I can’t even remember how I discovered Jennifer’s life journey but she has been such an inspiration ever since, mainly because she was courageous enough to shape her own destiny and chase her dream life.

 Here is a very short bio as an introduction: Jennifer is a freelance book editor and writer of travel memoirs.
 She grew up in the English countryside and lived in different countries before deciding to move to Tilos, a small Greek island, in 2011.
 Since then, Jennifer has also spent some time living on Karpathos, another Greek island, and also in Australia.
 However, she believes that you don’t have to travel very far to have adventures and I totally agree with her.